mmmds/jekyll-now/_posts/2017-01-05-tr0ll: 1-walkthrough.md

 ---
 published: true
 ---
+This VM can be found [here](https://www.vulnhub.com/entry/tr0ll-1,100/) and according to description we have to get root and read /root/Proof.txt file.

 1. First thing after running VM was to get its IP address.
 I used nmap to examine my local network.
 ![]({{site.baseurl}}/images/tr0ll1_1.png)
 I found IP and information that it runs FTP, SSH and HTTP services.